jameshkramer/docs/docs/standard/linq/find-union-two-location-paths.md

 ---
 title: How to find a union of two location paths - LINQ to XML
-description: Learn how to use XPathSelectElements to find the union of the results of two XPath location paths, and how to use the <xref:System.Linq.Enumerable.Concat%2A> standard query operator to do the same thing. ms.date: 07/20/2015
+description: "Learn how to find the union of the results of two XPath location paths.
+Two methods are shown: one uses XPathSelectElements, the other uses the Concat standard query operator." ms.date: 07/20/2015
 dev_langs:
   - "csharp"